otago/remote-asset-download/readme.md

 Remote Asset Synchronisation Task
 =================================

-### Downloads files from a remote server.
+### Downloads files from a remote server running SilverStripe

-An easy to use task that downloads all the publicly accessable resources in assets/*
+A task that downloads accessable files in assets/* from a target server

+Usefull when you want to update assets onto a development environment, without having to do a full file snapshot.

 ![Comparing the two file lists](images/download1.png)
 ![Downloading in progress](images/download2.png)